rnh0lmes/netCDF-spatial-avg/README.md

 ## Acknowledgements
 This material is based upon work supported by The United States Department of Agriculture under Grant No. 2015-68007-23130.

+## Citations
++ Downscaled CIMP3 and CMPIP5 Climate and Hydrology Projections, https://gdo-dcp.ucllnl.org/downscaled_cmip_projections/#Projections:%20Subset%20Request
++ Parallel processing on python, https://www.pythonpool.com/python-map-function/
++ Reclamation, 2011.
+'West-Wide Climate Risk Assessments: Bias-Corrected and Spatially Downscaled Surface Water Projections', Technical Memorandum No. 86-68210-2011-01, prepared by the U.S. Department of the Interior, Bureau of Reclamation, Technical Services Center, Denver, Colorado.
+138pp.
++ Reclamation, 2014.
+'Downscaled CMIP3 and CMIP5 Climate and Hydrology Projections:
+Release of Hydrology Projections, Comparison with preceding Information, and Summary of User Needs', prepared by the U.S. Department of the Interior, Bureau of Reclamation, Technical Services Center, Denver, Colorado.
+110 pp.

 ## License
 This software code is licensed under the [GNU GENERAL PUBLIC LICENSE v3.0](./LICENSE) and uses third party libraries that are distributed under their own terms (see [LICENSE-3RD-PARTY.md](./LICENSE-3RD-PARTY.md).
 The software used proprietary ESRI ArcMap and ArcGIS Pro libraries licensed with the University of Texas at El Paso and Michigan Technological University.